emre1702/TDS-V/README.md

-# TDS-V - Team Deathmatch Server - Community project
+# TDS-V - Team Deathmatch Server - community project

 Welcome to the team-deathmatch community project in GT-MP.
 This gamemode was created by me and opened for the community on 08.10.2017.